drewcassidy/yaclog/docs/handbook/ci_actions.md

-# Github Actions
+# CI Actions

-Yaclog makes an action available for Github Actions and compatible CI systems.
+Yaclog makes an action available for Forgejo Actions and compatible CI systems like Gitea and Github actions.

 ```{gha:action}
 :path: .